 Performing a sport you love is a great way to boost energy and lose weight passively.
 The reason why this method is so effective is that when we do what we truly enjoy it becomes effortless.
 By the time you have completed an hour of tennis or football, you’ll be wondering where the time even went?!
 In a nut-shell, exercising will become more fun and less boring!
 So figure out what you love to do the most and focus your energy on it and very soon you will notice the results.

-5. Maintain Your Garden Instead of Paying Someone Else
+5. Maintain Your Own Garden

 (If you don’t have a garden, no worries move onto the next tip)